-We recommend that you allow several weeks to complete your SAM registration and to secure a CAGE Code.
+IMLS recommends that applicants allow several weeks to complete the SAM registration and to secure a CAGE Code.

-You must renew your registration in SAM at least every 12 months-and sooner, if your information changes.
-An expired registration will prevent you from submitting applications via Grants.gov and receiving awards or payments.
-Grant payments will be made to the bank account that is associated with your SAM registration.
+Applicants and recipients must renew their registrations in SAM at least every 12 months-and sooner if their information changes.
+An expired registration will prevent an organization from submitting applications via Grants.gov and receiving awards or payments.
+Grant payments will be made to the bank account that is associated with the organization's SAM registration.